echo-yiyiyi/PostTrainBench/README.md

 ## Roadmap

-Goal: Mid / End of January: release of v1.0 of the benchmark
+Goal: Mid / End of January: release v1.0 of the benchmark

 Until then, we gather:
 - more tasks